 Jay counted his fingers.
 “One, two, three, four, five,” he counted on his left hand.
 “Six, seven, eight, nine, ten,” he counted on his right.
 “I’m awake.
 This isn’t a dream.”

-Still he examined his hands.
-He noticed no centipede-flashbacks but he found his focus fixed on his fingerprints.
-His hands seemed flat and matte one moment then shimmered with his identifying lines the next.
-He accepted his altered mental state and tried to clear agitation from his mind.
+Still, his hands seemed flat and matte one moment then shimmered with fingerprints the next.
+He accepted his altered mental state and tried to relax.

 When he lowered his hands he found a cloud on the horizon.
 He watched it morph and change, faster, it seemed, than an ordinary cloud.
 He thought the cloud looked like a white fox.
 The white fox stepped over the forest and onto the grass with the misunderstanding of a Magritte.
 “JayJay!
 Are you hallucinating too?”

 Jay rubbed his eyes and his ears.
-When the white fox did not disappear, he sat on the concrete step and covered his mouth.
+When the white fox remained, he sat on the step and covered his mouth.
 “Faith?”

 “Yeah!
 I haven’t seen you in—” She couldn’t complete the thought, so she shook her head.
 “Ages, I guess.”